DimKaisaris/Student-Chess-Games/README.md

 - Tools: Google Sheets, Google Slides, Data Studio

 ## Prepare phase
 Downloaded the data from lichess.org.
-The games were in .pgn format, so i found a cool script to import them in google sheets!
+The games were in .pgn format, so I found a cool script to import them in google sheets!

 ## Process Phase